-Bakelite, invented by a Belgian
+Bakelite, a Belgian invention

 The first telephones were made with a wooden casing, but not much later that casing was replaced by a plastic that originated in Belgium... or at least its inventor.

 Leo Baekeland was born in Ghent in 1863.
-After his studies "chemistry" at the Ghent University, he left for the United States of America.
+After his studies "chemistry" at Ghent University, he left for the United States of America.
 He started working as a scientist and researched new materials in plastic.
 This is how he invented Bakelite: a hard, non-flammable plastic that could be produced cheaply.
 Bakelite could be pressed into various shapes and therefore had many different applications: telephones, radios, door handles, and handles for pots and pans.